Focus on building ethical recruitment capacities where worker risks are highest – the lowest tiers of the labor supply chain:

 Focus on Recruitment Area of Highest Risk to Workers and Employers

-Improving the performance of employers and recruitment agencies to effectively implement ethical recruitment remains the most effective way to reduce the vulnerability of migrant workers to exploitation during recruitment.
+Improving the willingness and capability of employers and recruitment agencies to effectively implement ethical recruitment remains the most effective way to reduce the vulnerability of migrant workers to exploitation during recruitment.

 Providing workers with Pre-Employment Guidance at the earliest stages of recruitment to a foreign job can improve workers’ capacities to build resiliency and make informed decisions during recruitment to reduce vulnerability to forced labor and other exploitation.

 Employers and private employment agencies (PEAs) are two key stakeholders who wield significant influence in the labor market.
 As a result of this power, their actions have significant potential to drive ethical recruitment of Kenyan workers for foreign employment.
 However, to become leaders in this change, employers and private employment agencies need tools and strategies to adopt ethical recruitment business management and due diligence practices.

 Emphasized incentives by training leading Kenyan private employment agencies on the business case for adopting responsible recruitment practices to protect migrant workers

 Encouraged Gulf employers to demand ethical recruitment through greater due diligence and monitoring of the labor supply chain’s lower tiers, including through development and dissemination of guidance tools and materials

 Established a Code of Ethical Conduct aligned with the ILO Fair Recruitment Principles, adopted by members of the two Kenyan national labor agency professional associations

 Developed tools for the Government of Kenya, tailored to the labor market context, to continue trainings and promotion of ethical recruitment amongst labor agencies